Truthfully, I categorize his statement as flat-out bonkers.

 He signed that into law.

-I couldn't believe it.
+No, you cannot, I couldn't believe it.

-Because I believe that for heterosexuals, there's a 10-year window starting with 14-year-olds, where the man may not have to register as or the woman may not have to register as a sex offender if the sex is heterosexual and consenting.
+Because I believe that for heterosexuals, there's a 10-year window starting with 14-year-olds where the man may not have to register as, or the woman may not have to register as a sex offender if the sex is heterosexual and consenting.

 So it wasn't fair to the gays.

-So instead of changing that law to protect heterosexual children who have been abused by older sex offenders, now gay sex offenders uh get the same liberties.
+So instead of changing that law to protect heterosexual children who have been abused by older sex offenders, now gay sex offenders get the same liberties.

-It's I swear to you, you can't make it up.
+I swear to you, you can't make it up.

 This is the stuff that goes on in California while the state burns year after year after year.

-And listen, it's an eight hundred million dollar budget.
+And listen, it's an $800 million budget.

-Clearly it's still not enough.
+Clearly, it's still not enough.

-And the reason I keep saying that is because you can't go, well we didn't know.
+And the reason I keep saying that is because you can't go, well, we didn't know.

-Well we couldn't have predicted well, you know, l live and learn.
+Well, you know, live and learn.

 We have learned year after year after year.

-And it one thing I'll say is Adam Corolla also mentioned Suzanne Summers and how she couldn't rebuild her home.
+And one thing I'll say is Adam Corolla also mentioned Suzanne Summers and how she couldn't rebuild her home.

 Okay.